Mattwmaster58/close-my-bank-account/README.md

 Banks often offer sign-up bonuses for opening an account.
 Some people like to sign up for dozens of accounts and rake in the cash from all the sign-up bonuses.
 For these people, finding how to close an account quickly can be a legitimate time saver.

+The leading source of how to close bank accounts is this (Doctor Of Credit thread)[https://www.doctorofcredit.com/complete-list-of-ways-to-close-bank-accounts-at-each-bank/?utm_source=closemybankaccount#], but since it's manually updated, it often falls out of date.

 ## Structure

 - `scrape/` - Python scripts for scraping and processing bank closure data.
 This uses Gemini 2.5 Flash to convert unstructured comment data into structured data that the frontend consumes
 - `frontend/` - SvelteKit web application - I vibe coded this.
-My intention was to learn Svelte, but the site was so simple that it was basically one shotted.
+My intention was to learn Svelte, but the site was so simple that it was basically one-shotted

 ## Setup